darkweak/cv-hugo/content/_index.md

+---
+translationKey: home
+title: devcv | Sylvain COMBRAQUE
+---
-## Qui suis-je ?
+## Who am I ?
-Je m'appelle Sylvain COMBRAQUE, je suis freelance, conférencier, développeur fullstack.
-Amateur de bonnes bières, joueur de babyfoot à mes heures perdues, créateur de sites plus ou moins acceptés par l'état.

-## Un développeur passionné
-Créateur d'un système de cache pour Træfik nommé [Souin](https://github.com/darkweak/souin).
-Ce système de cache est compatible avec n'importe quel reverse proxy (Apache, Nginx, etc...) et une intégration pour [Caddy](https://github.com/caddyserver/caddy) en tant que Caddy module est aussi disponible.
-Je fais de l'open-source dès que possible en réalisant des reviews, PRs, débats avec les différents mainteneurs des projets.

-## Mes dernières conférences
+My name is Sylvain COMBRAQUE, I'm freelance, speaker, fullstack developer.
+Beers lover, foosball player and the creator of more or less accepted websites by the state.

+## A passionated developer
+[Souin](https://github.com/darkweak/souin) HTTP cache creator.
+This HTTP cache is compatible with any reverse-proxy (Apache, Nginx, etc...) and used in the offical [Caddy](https://github.com/caddyserver/caddy) cache-handler module.
+I contribute to the open-source as possible with PRs, code reviews and debate with different projects maintainers.

+## My latest conferences